"Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

 “I ended up with a UTI again just a month after returning home.
 It made me think that the antibiotics I was given in Southeast Asia didn’t properly target the infection.
 In hindsight, I wonder if they were the right ones or if I had developed antimicrobial resistance."

-“It’s scary to think about how easy it is for bacteria to become resistant, and how many women are relying on antibiotics to deal with vaginal infections.”
+“It’s scary to think about how easy it is for bacteria to become resistant, and how many women are relying on antibiotics to deal with repeat infections.”

 "Even if I was taking probiotics, I couldn’t keep up with it.
 My body just seemed to be really sensitive.
 The antibiotics would mess with my digestion, make me feel fatigued.
 I just hated the feeling of having to take so many pills every day.
 Especially when those pills were making me feel worse.”

-While probiotics can help support a healthy vaginal microbiome, they work best when taken consistently over time, not in short bursts.
-And for some, that’s not always realistic.
+While probiotics can help support a healthy vaginal microbiome, they work best when taken consistently over time, not in short bursts or while taking antibiotics.
+And for some (including Carrie), remembering to take a pill every single day isn’t always realistic.
+Antibiotics also disrupt the gut microbiome, triggering extra symptoms like bloating, digestive discomfort and general fatigue.

-Having never suffered from repeat infections previously, she started looking beyond antibiotics and wondering if her copper IUD could be part of the problem.
+Having never suffered from repeat infections before, Carrie started looking beyond antibiotics and wondering if her copper IUD could be part of the problem.

-For her, the pattern was too strong to ignore.
-We’re constantly reminded that methods intended to support women’s health can sometimes complicate it further.
+For Carrie, the pattern was too strong to ignore.
+It is a powerful reminder that solutions intended to support women’s health can sometimes complicate it further.

-She’s not alone in feeling let down by how fragmented vaginal health care can be.
+Carrie isn’t alone in feeling let down by how fragmented healthcare can be.

 "Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

-Her frustration highlights a bigger problem: the way healthcare treats infections as isolated events rather than stepping back to look at the bigger picture and addressing the underlying causes of recurrent infections.
+Her frustration highlights a bigger problem: the way we treat infections as isolated events rather than addressing the underlying causes of recurrent infections.

 “There’s a tendency in healthcare to treat the symptom, not the cause.
 We need a more integrated approach that looks at the whole picture; how contraception, antibiotics, and the vaginal microbiome all interact.”